koompios/pionux.org/docs/Pionux-OS.md

 ---
 id: pionux-OS
-title: Installation of PionuxOS
+title: How to install PionuxOS on your Laptop /PC
-sidebar_label: Info of PionuxOS
+sidebar_label: PionuxOS Installation
 ---

 ---